Superstars of Wrestling (Canadian TV series): Cancellation and aftermath

 At first, Cannon's deal with McMahon appeared to bear fruit.
 He had successfully prevented Ole Anderson from running Detroit and the crowds starting coming back with the influx of WWF talent.
 In his role as the WWF's Detroit promoter, Cannon was able to fill out cards with some of the wrestlers from the Superstars show.
 The WWF had formed partnerships with many longtime NWA promoters throughout Canada and the United States.
 In exchange for their cooperation, they would be allowed to promote events exclusively for the WWF.
 In reality, however, these deals were made as a means to gain entry into NWA territories unopposed.
-Once the WWF had an established presence, local promoters were no longer needed as the company could run its operations directly from Titan Towers in Stanford, Connecticut.
+Once the WWF had an established presence, local promoters were no longer needed as the company could run its operations directly from Titan Towers in Stamford, Connecticut.
 In Canada, it was necessary to keep a few old-time promoters around due to Canadian content laws.
 The Tunney family in Ontario and Gino Brito in Quebec would serve in these figurehead roles after they were put out of business by McMahon.

 In 1985, barely two years after partnering with the WWF, Cannon became seriously ill with phlebitis and McMahon "seized the opportunity to squeeze him out of the picture".
 In April 1986, Cannon sold his stake in the Detroit partnership.
 He filed a $500,000 lawsuit against McMahon on March 24, 1987, only a few days before WrestleMania III which was being held at the Pontiac Silverdome in suburban Detroit.
 The case was dismissed with prejudice by the U.S. District Court on May 26, 1988.
 Cannon bitterly regretted the WWF deal in later years.
 He remained involved in the local independent scene and continued promoting small shows in Ontario until his death in 1992.

 A version of Superstars of Wrestling continued to air in Montreal via "International Wrestling", Lutte Internationale's English-language program originally produced by George Cannon and Milt Avruskin.
 The show was hosted by Avruskin with Gino Brito doing color commentary.
 Although McMahon had purchased the CFCF-12 timeslot, Avruskin was able to get back on the station and directly competed against the WWF show until Lutte's close.
 The WWF version of Superstars initially began as a weekly recap show hosted by Vince McMahon, Gene Okerlund and Lord Alfred Hayes.
 A new revamped version of the show debuted in September 1986 and became the flagship program of the WWF's syndicated programming.
 WWF Superstars declined in importance during the Monday Night Wars of the 1990s.
 It was eventually merged with WWF LiveWire to create WWF Excess for the TNN network in 2001.